alexsinfarosa/model/README.md

 5. Tap '`add`' at the top right corner of the screen
 6. A new icon should have been added to the `HOME` screen
 7. Tap the new icon to lunch the app
-8. You should always use the new app to lunch the application instead of navigating to the site
+8. You should always use the app to lunch the application instead of the browser

 ##### On Android